Comparing Sonim Technologies (SONM) & Its Competitors

 Profitability

-This table compares Sonim Technologies and its peers’ net margins, return on equity and return on assets.
+This table compares Sonim Technologies and its competitors’ net margins, return on equity and return on assets.

 |Net Margins